Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 *sainmhíniú (en):* In the context of a machine learning model, a function that calculates the loss value of that model on some set of data points.

 tagairtí:
-- feidhm: féach ar an téarma 'feidhm'.
+- feidhm: féach ar an téarma 'function / feidhm'.
-- pionós: féach ar an téarma 'pionós'.
+- pionós: féach ar an téarma 'loss / pionós'.

 nótaí aistriúcháin:
 - Féach ar na téarmaí 'feidhm' agus 'pionós'.